 Lighting accounts for 25–30 percent of an office's energy consumption.
 By turning off lights when not needed, performing regular maintenance, and installing upgrades, you can save significant energy and lower your electric bill.
-Upgrade to Energy Star commercial light fixtures that use at least 75 percent less energy and last 10–50 times longer than incandescent lighting, reducing maintenance costs.
+Upgrade to ENERGY STAR light fixtures that use 90 percent less energy and last 15 times longer than incandescent lighting, reducing maintenance costs.
 The ENERGY STAR label is primarily intended for products used in the home, though some commercial fixtures are ENERGY STAR certified.
 Install occupancy sensors in proper locations to automatically turn off lighting when no one is present and back on when people return.
 Adjust lighting to your actual needs; use free daylight.

 Tune Up Your Heating and Cooling Systems

 Upgrade to ENERGY STAR Electronics

 When you replace electronics, look for the ENERGY STAR label.
 Thousands of electronic products have earned that label and use less energy, save money, and help protect the environment without sacrificing quality or performance.
 They can dramatically save energy—as much as 75 percent savings for some products.
 Overall, ENERGY STAR-labeled office products use about half the electricity of standard equipment.

 Activate the Power-Management Features on Your Computer and Monitor